Education Advisory Panel

 The current Chair is Paul Wood.
 The Panel meets quarterly.

-Paul Wood (Current Chair)
+Paul Wood (Chair)

 Appointed 03.02.2021 for three years (Reappointed 04.02.2024 for three years)

-Paul Wood (Current Chair)
+Paul Wood (Chair)

-Paul Wood is the Executive Director, Educational Standards in the NSW Department of Education.
-Paul is responsible for leading and developing high quality evidence-based strategies, programs and assessments for use across the system.
-Developing and monitoring policies and advice that require leaders and teachers to use evidence-based practice and achieve high professional standards in the delivery of curriculum, assessment and reporting.
-Paul has been a teacher, a principal of three schools and a system leader of educational programs at a state-wide level.
-Paul is a recipient of the Public Service Medal in the Australia Day Honours list in 2021 for his leadership of the state-wide curriculum support for schools through the COVID-19 pandemic.
-Paul has a PhD in educational leadership from the University of Sydney.
+Paul Wood is the Executive Director, Teaching and Learning Support in the NSW Department of Education.
+He is responsible for leading the development of high quality evidence-based strategies, and programs which ensure NSW public schools and teachers have the resources needed to ensure all learners can effectively access the curriculum and fulfill their potential.
+Paul has been a teacher, a principal of three schools and a system leader of educational programs at a state-wide level and has a background in special and inclusive education and has worked in special education in the past primarily at the University of Sydney including lecturing in inclusive education in the MEd, BEd and MTeach programs at the University of Sydney.
+He is a recipient of the Public Service Medal in the Australia Day Honours list in 2021 for his leadership of the state-wide curriculum support for schools through the COVID-19 pandemic, and has a PhD in educational leadership from the University of Sydney.
+Paul is the NSW Government’s appointment to the Panel.

 Gay Cumming